hashicorp/nomad/website/source/api/json-jobs.html.md

 - `Constraints` - A list to define additional constraints where a job can be run.
 See the constraint reference for more details.

+- `Affinities` - A list to define placement preferences on nodes where a job can be run.
+See the affinity reference for more details.

 - `Datacenters` - A list of datacenters in the region which are eligible for task placement.
 This must be provided, and does not have a default.